 2. Unique Fittings

-Adding your own unique fittings can be an excellent way of making your space unique.
-Replacing the handles or knobs that come with cheap kitchens can help you add your own personality to your kitchen and these can easily be replaced with little effort.
+Adding your own unique fittings can be an excellent way of making your space very different and interesting.
+Replacing the handles or knobs that are associated with cheap kitchens, with something a little more special, can help you add your own personality to your kitchen and these can easily be replaced with little effort or cost.

 3. Incorporate Your Lifestyle